Lotteries in Australia: Powerball

 Systems entries are available on Powerball, however only one Powerball is selected for a standard system entry.
 Players can also purchase an entry that guarantees the Powerball for a game entry – this costs the same as playing 20 individual games.
 This is known in New South Wales, South Australia, Queensland and Tatts' states as a "PowerHit", and in Western Australia as a "Powerpik".
 System entries and guaranteed Powerball options can sometimes be combined.

 A major difference between Australian Powerball versus the US game is that the latter was created in part to allow a player to win by matching only one number, if it is the Powerball.
 Also, while US Powerball prizes are taxable, its players do not pay agents' commission, so wagers are always a multiple of US$2.

 Powerball's largest jackpot prize to date is $200 million and it was drawn on 1 February 2024.
 The previous highest was $160 million.
-The biggest individual winner was in May also in 2024.
+The biggest individual winner was in May also in 2024, winning $150 million.

 As of 1 February 2024, the second highest jackpot is $160 million, after the previous one had no winners.